oliveirawand/Simple_HTTP_Server_and_routes_with_NodeJS/README.md

 #Purpose

-This is a simple application which purpose is didatic and knowledge sharing.
+This is a simple application which purpose is didatic and for knowledge sharing.

 #Starting the application